Today, 16 February, the Republic of Lithuania —Lietuva, the country of my ancestors— officially commemorates its independence day.

 But Mindaugus had a problem.
 He was a pagan, as were most Lithuanians.
 Thus, the Grand Duchy of Lithuania, although not in thrall to any kingdom, was not recognized as a 'country' by otherwise Christian Europe.

 In 1251, Mindaugus would be baptised as a Roman Catholic.
-Shortly thereafter, in 1253, he would be crowned as King of Lithuania.
+Shortly thereafter, in 1253, he was crowned as King of Lithuania.
 In fact, he would be its only crowned king.
 The modern assumption is that the exact date was 6 July, 1253.
 And, that date is now another official Lithuanian holiday, known as "Lietuvos Valstybės Diena," or "Lithuanian Statehood Day."

 King Mindaugus, by Dail.
 J. Malinauskaite.